felixdollack/pyCvExtractAvgColor/README.md

 A csv file with columns for (R)ed, (G)reen and (B)lue color values as well as a png graphic with the color value over time is saved.

+There is also a script to call ffmpeg and extract the right audio channel of the video in case an acoustic trigger signal was inserted.

 ### Installation
 Replace environmentName with anything you like.
 ```